Puppy Vaccine Schedule: A Complete Owner’s Guide

 • Aggression

 While there is no treatment for rabies, it is easily preventable with a vaccination.
-In fact, they’re so essential that most state laws require rabies vaccines.
+In fact, this vaccination is so essential that most state laws require rabies vaccines for household pets.

 Non-core vaccines

-Non-core vaccines are not recommended for all dogs.
-These are vaccines your veterinarian will recommend based on factors like your puppy’s lifestyle, location, or existing health conditions.
-For example, if you plan on taking your puppy along on camping or hiking trips, your vet may recommend the Lyme vaccine; or if you live in rattlesnake country, your vet may recommend the Crotalus atrox vaccine to prevent rattlesnake poisoning.
+Non-core vaccines are not recommended for all dogs, but your veterinarian may recommend them based on your puppy’s lifestyle, location, or existing health conditions.
+For example, if you plan on taking your puppy along on camping or hiking trips, your vet may recommend the Lyme vaccine; if you live in rattlesnake country, your vet may recommend the Crotalus atrox vaccine to prevent rattlesnake poisoning.

-Tip: Bear in mind, if you plan on boarding your puppy or sending them to daycare, some facilities may require certain non-core vaccines.
+Tip: If you plan on boarding your puppy or sending them to daycare, some facilities may require certain non-core vaccines for highly contagious dog diseases.

 Non-core vaccinations for puppies include: